About the program

 We want to make sure that you and your children have many opportunities and that you get the support you need in order to finish school or study, through flexible options that best suit your circumstances.

-We understand that it is important that your children be cared for while you focus on your study so we’ll help you access support services, such as child care, if needed.
+We understand that it is important that your children be cared for while you focus on your study so we will help you access support services, such as child care, if needed.
 We may also be able to provide you with help to pay for child care.

 You will also learn about local community support and services available to help you as a young parent.